joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-04-18-ramadan-moon.md

 ![](/img/2021-04-18-book-dA.png){:width="650 px" class="image-centered"}

 Now, tilt the book backward so that it makes some angle $\theta$ with the ground.
-This will preserve the width of the book while shortening the height to $\sin\theta$ times its original height. (**Note**: because my book is $\sim 3$ feet away instead of hundreds of thousands of miles, perspective gives the illusion of a trapezoid, but the patch remains rectangular)
+This will preserve the width of the book while shortening the height to $\sin\theta$ times its original height. (**Note**: because my book is $\sim 3$ feet away instead of hundreds of thousands of miles, perspective gives the illusion of a trapezoid, but the patch remains rectangular — for an infinitesimal patch, $r$ doesn't vary in these projections.)

 ![](/img/2021-04-18-ramadan-moon-dA-cos-theta.png){:width="650 px" class="image-centered"}